Je suis né d'une cigogne

-Je suis né d'une cigogne (Children of the Stork) is a 1999 French road movie directed by Tony Gatlif, starring Romain Duris, Rona Hartner, Ouassini Embarek, Christine Pignet and Marc Nouyrigat.
-Following its French release, it received mixed reviews but was nominated for a Golden Bayard at the International Festival of Francophone Film in Namur, Belgium.
+Je suis né d'une cigogne (Children of the Stork) is a 1999 French road movie directed by Tony Gatlif, starring Romain Duris, Rona Hartner, Ouassini Embarek, and Suzanne Flon.
 The film deals with themes like social exclusion and illegal immigration, along with references to the Romani, as in the other films by the director.
 Gatlif has also employed the French director Jean-Luc Godard's New Wave techniques in this film.

+It was nominated for a Golden Bayard at the Festival International du Film Francophone de Namur in Namur, Belgium, but following its French release, it received mixed reviews.

 Plot

-Two French pals, one an unemployed young man named Otto (Romain Duris) living with his mother in state housing, and the other his girlfriend Louna (Rona Hartner), who is a hairdresser and has the bailiffs after her, reflect on the lack of meaning in their lives, their society and the system.
+Two French pals, one an unemployed young man named Otto living with his mother in state housing, and the other his girlfriend Louna, who is a hairdresser and has the bailiffs after her, reflect on the lack of meaning in their lives, their society and the system.
 In a spirit of rebellion against everything, they hit the road and what follows is an anarchic adventure.
-A teenage Arab immigrant named Ali (Ouassini Embarek) enters the story.
+A teenage Arab immigrant named Ali enters the story.
 Ali's family tries to hide its ethnic origins by going to extreme measures in switching to French customs.

 The trio start wreaking havoc, robbing shops and stealing cars.
 On their way, they come across an injured stork with a broken wing.
 The stork speaks to them and says that it is an Algerian refugee, on its way to Germany to reunite with its family.
 The trio adopt the stork as their father, name it Mohammed, and forge a passport to enable the stork to cross the French–German border.